-This article describes the tools you can use to measure performance metrics.
+This page describes the tools you can use to measure performance metrics.

 To profile boot timing, use the